rtldg/simulcast-mpv/README.md

 - better logic to sync the position when someone joins a party (other than having an existing user just seek backwards from their position by 5s (which will sync the new user)...)
 - Things don't always pause correctly when a party starts.
 Seems related to mpv automatically resuming/playing media when mpv opens.
 - Fix some logic bug that gets you trapped in a pause/unpause loop.
-- Link to simulcast-mpv source-code (repository) in Hello message from the server?
-    - log to stdout and log file...
 - Drop `mpvipc` dependency?

 ## similar projects (for mpv)